 Just before winter break, Maddie L. ’22 documented a day in an LCDS seventh-grader’s life for this photo essay with captions.

-Last week, the entire sixth grade went on a fun-filled yet educational trip to Outdoor School at Shaver’s Creek, Penn State’s nature center.
+The entire sixth grade went on a fun-filled yet educational trip to Outdoor School at Shaver’s Creek, Penn State’s nature center.
 The class learned about how everything in nature is intertwined, as well as the importance of natural resources and their conservation.
-One of the main goals of the week was to achieve zero food waste, meaning that all the students ate all of the food on our plates, a goal we all achieved at the last meal.

 By Delphi A. ’18